 - The Census Bureau’s data shows fewer telecom companies and fewer employees in the industry in 2013 than in 2008.

-- Over this five-year period, the industry’s gross receipts increased nearly 15 percent, while cumulative payroll decreased 2.25 percent.
+- Over this five-year period, the industry’s gross receipts increased nearly 15 percent, while cumulative payroll decreased more than 2 percent.

 - Compared to other industries, telecom experienced above-average growth.
 This growth was driven largely by the mobile and wireless sector.